 Most of the 4 inch Angle Grinders can be operated single hand.
 But this is not always true.
 Even if the grinder is small and can be held firmly with single hand, you sometimes may need both hands at least to start the grinder depending on the switch position.
 Example, in Toggle switch grinders, you cannot start the machine single hand, since there is no thumb operated switch.
 And in such types of switches, you can either Start or Stop the machine.
 You cannot hold the switch for ON position.
 It’s a toggle switch.
 If you didn’t understand, let me explain it like this.
 You cannot operate it like a Passlight Switch.
 You can only use it like a Light Switch of your motorcycle.
 The DeWalt DW810 is one such type of grinder with rear toggle switch.

 All the thumb switch operated grinders can be operated even without locking the switch.
 I feel this to be safe.
 The Bosch GWS 600 has a thumb operated slider switch.
 In the above image, the Trigger switch as mentioned is for Large Type Angle Grinders only.
-The Paddle Switch is used in some Milwaukee and Dewalt models.
+The Paddle Switch is used in some Milwaukee and Dewalt models sold in the US.
 Overall, its about the operator’s personal preference to choose among switch types.

 Assume, you were operating an Angle Grinder, and unexpectedly, the power went off.
 Chances are that most people will forget to switch off the grinder.
 Now, when you are operating a thumb operated grinder, since your thumb is already present on the switch, this makes you more aware to switch it off.
 Because, when you remove your hand from the machine, you will automatically do it 99% of the time.